blanknut/hp-tools-macos/README.md

 wine V41.exe
 ```

-Note that you have to change to the V41 installation directory before starting the emulator, otherwise it does not find some true type fonts (I did not futher investigate why that happens).
+Note that you have to change to the V41 installation directory before starting the emulator, otherwise it does not find some true type fonts (I did not futher investigate this issue).

 ## Creating a shortcut for V41
 Of course, it would be even more convenient if you have a shortcut to start V41.
 That's easy, too, just follow these instructions: